arielchuri/autozinefier/croak.md

 **Initiative:** A ranger adds his class level to his initiative rolls.

-**Luck:** At first level, a warrior’s Luck modifier applies to attack rolls with one specific kind of weapon.
-This kind of weapon must be chosen at first level and the modifier is fixed at its starting value – neither the weapon nor the modifier changes over the course of the warrior’s career.
-The weapon type must be specific: longsword or short sword, not “swords.”

-**Ranger skills:**
+**Luck:** Rangers are naturall lucky.
+A ranger regenerates luck at the rate of 1 point each day.

-Rangers roll a d24 on all hunting, nature, and survival checks.
+**Ranger skills:** Rangers roll a d24 on all hunting, nature, and survival checks.
 Rangers can track most quarryy without a roll at all.
 ### Ranger Table

 | Level | Deed   | Crit     | Threat* | Act         | Ref | Fort | Will |